Finding the problem and the root cause

-WebLOAD collects server-side performance data from operating systems, web servers, application servers, and database servers to help you identify the root-cause of problems.
+WebLOAD collects server-side performance data from operating systems, web servers, application servers, networks, database servers and other data to help identify the root-cause of problems.
 By correlating your load scenario with data such as CPU, memory, capacity, processes, disk I/O, queue data, etc, you can quickly track down bottlenecks and pinpoint the weak links in your system.

-Server side data is displayed in real time as part of WebLOAD’s results analytics reports.
-This simple example presents memory degradation as the load size is increased.
+Server-side data is displayed in real time as part of WebLOAD’s results analytics reports.

 WebLOAD’s monitoring is agentless, requiring no server-side installation.
 It can be configured to handle secure servers located behind a firewall, supports the import of server-side statistics from 3rd party monitoring tools, as well as the export of monitoring data to external systems.